apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 #### <a name="mime-type-usage"></a>Mime type usage

 A binary is only indexed if there is an associated property `jcr:mimeType` defined and that is supported by Tika.
-By default indexer uses [TypeDetector][OAK-2895] instead of default `DefaultDetector` which relies on the `jcr:mimeType` to pick up the right parser.
+By default, indexer uses [TypeDetector][OAK-2895] instead of default `DefaultDetector` which relies on the `jcr:mimeType` to pick up the right parser.